AGFella/sky-garden-math/README.md

 ## Notes
 - Division questions are generated with integer answers only.
-- You can adjust question ranges in `app.js`.
+- You can adjust question ranges and unlock rules in `app.js`.